Allied Health Admissions Steps

 Step 5

-**New Nursing Program Entrance Exam Requirements: ADN and PN applicants must submit passing scores from either the TEAS test or the HESI to demonstrate evidence of academic readiness for the nursing programs.
+• Nursing Program Entrance Exam Requirements: ADN, PN and LPN to RN Transition applicants must submit passing scores from either the TEAS test or the HESI to demonstrate evidence of academic readiness for the nursing programs.
 Minimum score requirements are as follows:

-- Health Education Systems, Inc (HESI): ADN and PN applicants with a minimum cumulative score of 75 on the HESI must provide an official HESI transcript as part of their nursing admissions packet.
+• Health Education Systems, Inc (HESI): ADN and PN applicants with a minimum cumulative score of 75 on the HESI must provide an official HESI transcript as part of their nursing admissions packet.
+The HESI is not offered on BCCC campus.

 To order an official HESI transcript, please follow the directions found here.
 On the transcript request form, please use the following information for processing: